Cannibal (EP): Background and development

-Originally believed to only be a re-release of her debut album Animal, Cannibal was instead released both as a deluxe edition of Animal as well as a standalone extended play (EP).
+Originally intended to only be a re-release of her debut album Animal, Cannibal was instead released both as a deluxe edition of Animal as well as a standalone extended play (EP).
 The EP has been classified as a follow up "nine-song companion" record to Animal.
 Cannibal was originally intended to contain anywhere between four and eight tracks with the final outcome instead consisting of eight tracks, and a remix of her debut album's title track, for a total of nine tracks.

 Partial recording of the album took place during September 2010, at Conway Studios with Dr. Luke again as the executive producer.
 Kesha recorded the abundance of Cannibal over a two-week span with a variety of producers Qu1k and more; the short recording period was due to her only being available for a limited amount of time due to prior commitments.
 During an interview with Billboard conducted by Chris Willman, one of the potential songs for the album was used as an example of how Luke and Kesha collaborated to create a song for this record: "There's an unfinished chorus on this new track, in which Gottwald is singing through such distorted Auto-Tune, it's impossible to tell what he's saying-which is deliberate, so he won't unduly influence Ke$ha when she comes up with her own lyrics."

 Like her debut album, Kesha worked with some previous producers and writers that worked with her on her first album, such as: Dr. Luke, Ammo, Benny Blanco and Max Martin.
 Unlike her debut album though, Kesha enlisted the help of producer Bangladesh.
 She explained the reason for enlisting his help was that she wanted to "add a tougher edge to her music".
 She said that the message she wanted to put out through this album was to create "good, positive, [danceable] music".
 She elaborated, "I feel like I'm creating this hopefully very youthful and irreverent movement of the kids, of like adolescence.
 I feel like the parents don't get it, but the kids get it.
 And they deserve to have more good, positive music."